feldera/dist-design/multihost.md

 - `stats`, `metrics`: Pulls stats/metrics from all of the pipeline nodes and aggregates them.

-- `metadata`: I don't know what this is for.
+- `metadata`: Forwards to an arbitrary pipeline node.

 - `heap_profile`, `dump_profile`: Profiles one pipeline node
   specified in the call (default 0, I guess).